AkshatDev/AWS/CloudFormation.md

 	-  There are a way, once the template is finished, to output what was created, updated or deleted etc.
 ## Basic workflow

-The resource inside a cloudformation template are called **logical resources**.
+The resources inside a cloudformation template are called **logical resources**.
 A logical resource has a type and its the type that CF uses to know what exactly to create.
-Once a template is given to CF, it creates a stack, a stack contains all of logical resources that a template asks it to create.
-One template could create any number of stacks.
+Once a template is given to CF, **it creates a stack**, a stack contains all of logical resources that a template asks it to create.
+One template could create **any number of stacks**.

 For any logical resources in the stack, CF makes a corresponding physical resource in your AWS account.
 It creates logical and physical resources in sync.